Free: Assessment Does your website build trust with buyers and bring in revenue?

 Use Google Lighthouse to scan your site and find what images might cause it to slow down.
 Optimization services, such as Bulk Resize Photos and Ezgif, can help you reduce media file sizes, but most CMSs offer some optimization features too, allowing you to edit directly in the post.

-You want to link whenever it’s appropriate, but always include a few internal links to relevant pieces of content.
-Google crawls every page and wants to see that you are linking to more articles around the article that you’re writing.
+You want to link whenever it’s appropriate, but you should always include a few internal links to relevant pieces of content.
+Google crawls every page and wants to see that you are linking to more articles connected to the topic that you’re covering.

 Link with intention and keep search in mind, especially when choosing anchor text.
 This means that instead of using phrases such as “Read this article,” you’re using anchor text that utilizes the primary keyword that the article is based on.
 This tells search engines more information about where the link is headed.